Next 8 week course starts Spring 2020 (with enough participants) on an evening at the Coast in North Tyneside

 The MSC is an empirically-supported training program designed to cultivate the skill of self compassion.
 Based on the groundbreaking research of Kirstin Neff and Christopher Germer.
 An MSC course includes meditation, short talks, experiential exercises, group discussion and home practice.
 The goal is for participants to directly experience self-compassion and learn practices that evoke self-compassion in daily life.
 MSC is not psychotherapy, the emphasis is on building emotional resources rather than addressing old wounds.
 Positive change occurs naturally as we develop the capacity to be with ourselves in a kinder, more compassionate way.

-The March 2019 course will take place in North Tyneside, the group size will be no more than 12 participants.
+In spring 2020 a new course will take place in North Tyneside (with enough participants).
+The group size will be minimal 8 and no more than 12 participants.
 Sessions last 2 hours and 30 minutes which allows for a tea & coffee break, there are 8 sessions in total.
-Costs are £240,- (conc. rate available), this includes 8 sessions, audio guided meditations, handouts, individual support, intake and a half-day retreat.
+Costs are £250,- (conc. rate available), this includes 8 sessions, audio guided meditations, handouts & intake and throughout the year there is the possibility to attend a retreat day.
 You can leave a message on the Contact/pre-book page and I will email you back.

 The course will be delivered by Anna trained MSC teacher and adhere to the guidelines from the Centre for Mindful self-compassion.